MirlindaSinanaj/Fail-101/README.md

  The achievments system was designed by `Angel Seraph` and is available [here](https://glsuoa.itch.io/renpy-achievements).

- Every visual artwork displayed in the game was created using Stable Diffusion 1.5 on [PlaygroundAI](https://playgroundai.com/).
+ Every visual artwork displayed in the game was generated using Stable Diffusion 1.5 on [PlaygroundAI](https://playgroundai.com/).

  The soundtrack is available [here](https://pixabay.com/fr/music/jazz-traditionnel-cool-jazz-loops-2641/).